charles-n/email-automation/README.md

-# Automate Email Sends via R Program
+# Automate Outlook Email Sends via R Program

 This will serve as a base to email sending needs included in your R script.
 With some clever coding it may:
 * use a custom list of email addresses